Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

  - aspnet-core
  - azure-active-directory
 urlFragment: active-directory-aspnetcore-webapp-openidconnect-v2
-description: This sample demonstrates an ASP.NET Core client Web App calling an ASP.NET Core Web API that is secured using Azure AD.
+description: This sample demonstrates an ASP.NET Core Web App signing-in a user and calling an ASP.NET Core Web API that is secured with Azure AD.
 ---

 # How to secure an ASP.NET Core Web API with the Microsoft identity platform